 Please see the Venue Hire page for more information.

 Our weekly salsa classes are run by Salsa Southampton.
 Their main classes are for Cross-Body style, but they offer classes in various other genres of salsa, including Cuban & On2.
 Please see their website for details of what they offer.

 The onsite car park is for ladies only please (see pink area on map below).
-Additional parking has been arranged by Tracie opposite the venue in Kwik Fit and Simply Bathrooms, plus next door’s forecourt at Indigo.
+Additional parking has been arranged by Tracie opposite the venue in Kwik Fit and Simply Bathrooms, plus next door’s forecourt formerly Indigo.
 We are only allowed to park round the corner in Indigo Print car park in Cambridge Road on Friday or Saturday nights when they do not have a night shift working at their printing factory.

-Please note that the stone wall in the Kwik Fit car park, beside the pavement, is reserved for Carpet Factory and we cannot use this area.
+Please note that the stone wall in the Kwik Fit car park, beside the pavement, is reserved for the Bed company and we cannot use this area.

-Parking on the roads is only for 2 hours at any time.
+Parking on the roads is for 2 hours at any time.

 With very little parking available, please park next to each other in line and sensibly so that we can all maximise the space.